Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: Introduction

-Community detection is one of the most powerful tools in learning latent structure of complex networks.
-The main goal of community detection is to find group of nodes.
-Usually, it is assumed that nodes have more links within communities than across communities for assortative networks, and nodes have more links across communities than within communities for dis-assortative networks \cite{newman2002assortative}.
-For networks in which some nodes have weak intra-connection, some nodes have strong intra-connection, some nodes have weak inter-connection, and some nodes have strong inter-connection, a null statistical model is used to model such networks.
-Generally speaking, for static networks considered in this article, they mainly consist of four cases: un-directed un-weighted networks, directed un-weighted networks, un-directed weighted networks, and directed weighted networks.
-We will first briefly introduce representative statistical models for these four cases and then introduce our main contributions.
+Community detection is one of the most powerful tools for learning the latent structure of complex networks.
+The main goal of community detection is to find group of nodes \citep{fortunato2010community, fortunato2016community}.
+To solve the community detection problem, researchers usually follow three steps for model-based methods.
+In the first step, a null statistical model is used to generate networks with community structure \citep{goldenberg2010survey,jin2021survey}.
+In the second step, an algorithm is designed to fit the model and it is expected to infer communities satisfactorily for networks generated from the model.
+In the third step, the algorithm is applied to detect communities for real-world networks.
+For different types of networks, different statistical models should be proposed and so are the algorithms.
+Generally speaking, for static networks considered in this article, there are four cases: un-directed un-weighted networks, bipartite un-weighted networks, un-directed weighted networks, and bipartite weighted networks, where the first three cases are special cases of bipartite weighted networks.
+Note that directed networks \cite{malliaros2013clustering} can be regarded as a special case of bipartite networks since directed networks are unipartite or one-mode \citep{zhang2022identifiability,DISIM}.
+To have a better knowledge of statistical models for these cases, we will briefly introduce several representative statistical models for each case.